-There has been a steady upward trend in hate crimes record by the police since 2012/13 to 2017/18, having doubled in that time frame (from 42,255 to 94,098 offences.
+There has been a steady upward trend in hate crimes record by the police from 2012/13 to 2017/18, has doubled in that time frame (from 42,255 to 94,098 offences.
 The police state that’s due to better reporting and recording of hate crimes, as well as the spikes that happen around such events as the referendum vote and terrorist attacks.

 But what no one seems to be considering is the lead-up to the referendum vote was incredibly toxic, as certain news media and politicians sought to dehumanise immigrants.
 We had people like Nigel Farage standing proudly in front of his anti-immigrant posters, and David Cameron, Prime Minister at the time, referring to migrants as a “swarm“.

 You can’t have people in power or who have influence making dehumanising comments and not expect it to affect people from certain parts of society negatively.